Madame Web (film): Pre-production

-In May 2022, Sony Pictures CEO and chairman Tom Rothman stated that filming would begin "in the spring", and Celeste O'Connor was cast in the film, which was described as an origin story for the titular character.
-In June, Isabela Merced, Tahar Rahim, and Emma Roberts also joined the cast.
-Sabina Graves of Gizmodo opined that the other actresses could be portraying "more recognizable" characters such as Jessica Drew / Spider-Woman and Gwen Stacy in a "reimagining" of the Spider-Verse comic.
-The film had been reported to be "something else under the guise" of the Madame Web character.
-By then, filming was set to begin in mid-July 2022.
-Sweeney said she was "about to" start filming, while Johnson was training ahead of starting filming in July.
-Mike Epps joined the cast that month.
+Sony Pictures CEO and chairman Tom Rothman said in May 2022 that filming would begin "in the spring", while Celeste O'Connor joined the cast.
+This was followed by the castings of Isabela Merced, Tahar Rahim, and Emma Roberts throughout the following month.
+Responding to these castings, Sabina Graves of Gizmodo opined that many of the actresses could be playing "more recognizable" characters from the Spider-Man comics, such as the Spider-Women versions of Jessica Drew and Gwen Stacy, in the film as a "reimagining" of the Spider-Verse (2014) crossover comic book.
+Sweeney and Johnson were preparing for their roles at that time, when filming was scheduled to begin in mid-July.
+Sweeney completed an athletic assessment test and read comics featuring her character, Julia Carpenter, while Johnson underwent training.
+Mike Epps joined the cast in early July.
+Johnson felt it was important to depict Cassie in a grounded and human reality that audiences could relate to, compared to other superhero films.